d12frosted/elpa-mirror/gnu/denote-readme.txt

 .....
 2. The `denote-history-completion-in-prompts' option
 .....
 3. The `denote-templates' option
 .....
 4. Convenience commands for note creation
 .....
-5. The `denote-save-buffer-after-creation' option
+5. The `denote-save-buffers' option
 .....
 6. The `denote-date-prompt-use-org-read-date' option
 ..
 2. Create a note from the current Org subtree
 ..
 3. Create note using Org capture